minprog/app-studio/30 Android/31 Volley/10 Content.md

 To set up a connection with an online API, you can use the [Volley Library](https://developer.android.com/training/volley/index.html).
 It can be used to send HTTP requests to a web server.
 Sending HTTP requests immediately presents us with a problem: the server might not respond immediately, and waiting for the response may make our app slow and unresponsive.

-Consider the following pseudocode for an activity:
+To understand this problem, consider the following pseudocode for an activity:

     class MainActivity
     {